50054-cdpa/notes/fp_scala.md

     s
 }
 ```

-which is very similar to what we could implement in Java or Python
+which is very similar to what we could implement in Java or Python.

-We are interested in using the functional programming features in Scala.
+However, we are more interested in using the functional programming features in Scala:

 ```scala
 def sum(l:List[Int]):Int = {